 Members enjoy monthly meetings, presentations on a range of subjects and excursions.

-A commitment of at least two duties a month is required - usually one in the Visitor Information Centre and one walk - all Guides are expected to do both.
+A commitment of at least three duties a month is required - usually at least one in the Visitor Information Centre and one walk - all Guides are expected to do both.